mknxdev/jperf/README.md

 Set to `false` by default, it can be enabled to display advanced debug informations, like system and hardware-related infos.

-> **Note:** Some system or hardware-related informations are based on browser properties that are not 100% reliable (typically `User-Agent`) because they can be changed by the user.
+> **Note:** In browsers contexts, some system or hardware-related informations are based on browser properties that are not 100% reliable (typically `User-Agent`) because they can be changed by the user.
+They are only used for informational purposes.

 ## Public API